rosflight/rosflight_firmware/docs/user-guide/parameter-configuration.md

 ### Writing Parameters

 To ensure that parameter values persist between reboots, you must write the parameters to the non-volatile memory.
-This is done by calling `settings_write`.
+This is done by calling `memory_write`.
 This also saves firmware configurations.

 ```
-rosservice call /settings_write
+rosservice call /memory_write
 ```